-Over documentation is the practice of inserting false or irrelevant information in order to create the appearance of support for billing higher level services.
+Over documentation is the practice of inserting false or irrelevant information to create the appearance of support for billing higher-level services.
 Some EMR technologies auto-populate fields when using templates built into the system.
-Other systems generate extensive documentation on the basis of a single click of a checkbox, if not appropriately edited by the provider.
+Other systems generate extensive documentation based on a single click of a checkbox if not appropriately edited by the provider.
 Features that are not properly utilized can produce information suggesting that the practitioner performed more comprehensive services than were actually rendered.

 Facilities should have policies in place to ensure doctors are not inappropriately using copy and paste.
-However, charts are reviewed periodically by supervising physicians to ensure clinicians are not relying too heavily on this technique.
+However, supervising physicians review charts periodically to ensure clinicians are not relying too heavily on this technique.
 The billing and coding department should also review charts to make sure everything is supported by the documentation.

 Please email us at email@example.com or call 1.800.383.6278 to speak with one of our experts about how you can help remove error-prone processes and boost your bottom line.